 Working with individuals to impart knowledge and give advice is a skill and a privilege.
 It also comes with responsibility.
 So next time you are in such a position, it’s worth thinking about your approach: am I telling someone what I think they should do (mentoring), helping them pull out the facts from within (coaching), or some combination of the two?
 We all have our own style and there is no right or wrong.
 Ultimately it should be about using the most appropriate means to help the individual we are talking to.

-I’m a trusted partner to CEOs and executives in high-growth businesses, the investment industry and progressive corporates.
-Find out more about my executive coaching services and get in touch.
+My clients are transitional founders, CEOs and executives in high-growth technology businesses, the investment industry and progressive corporates.